 - Rheumatoid Arthritis - an immune system disease that usually affects multiple joints on both sides of the body at the same time.

 - Ankylosing Spondylitis - a chronic inflammation of the spine and the point where the spine meets the pelvic bone (sacroiliac joint) that can also cause inflammation in other joints

-- Systemic Lupus Erythematosus - an autoimmune disease in which the body harms its own healthy cells and tissues
+- Systemic Lupus Erythematosus - an autoimmune disease in which the body harms its own healthy tissues

 Labral Tear - The labrum is the cartilage that surrounds the hip joint.
 If you have a tear in your labrum you may feel a catching sensation and pain in the hip joint, groin, stiffness and limited range of motion of your hip.
 Any changes or abnormalities in the physical structure of the hip can lead to a tear in the labrum cartilage.